MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/deprecated-features-uk.md

 |Moved| The Multiple Interest Rates feature is no longer specific to the UK, so we have made it generally available in the standard product. |

 ## Objects or Fields Deleted in [!INCLUDE[nav2018](includes/nav2018_md.md)]
-Table 10505 has been deleted.
-The following list shows additional fields that are deleted as a result of the features that have been removed.
+The following list shows fields that are deleted as a result of removed features.

 |Table ID|Table Name|Field ID|Field Name|
 |--------|--------|----------|-----------|